 Duomo of Pitigliano

-Pitigliano, has a Jewish ghetto in Via Zuccarelli including a Synagogue built in 1598.
-Many Jewish people had fled up to the town from Rome to escape Catholic persecution some centuries ago and later, the town became known as ‘Little Jerusalem’ due to it’s prospering Jewish community.
+Pitigliano has a Jewish ghetto in Via Zuccarelli, including a Synagogue built in 1598.
+Many Jewish people fled to this town from Rome to escape Catholic persecution some centuries ago, and later the town became known as ‘Little Jerusalem’ due to its prospering Jewish community.
 The Jewish community in Pitignano today is no longer as thriving as it used to, but its vestiges are still present and strong.
 The Synagogue, with its beautiful interior of painted decorations, lamps, Holy Arc, women’s gallery, and pulpit were carefully restored in 1995.
-Close by in caves which had been dug out from the tufa are also the remnants of the Jewish culture such as the Kosher wine cellar, Kosher butchers, and bakers where the unleavened bread was made and the ritual bath.
-Call 0564 616006 for visiting information.
+Most of the old Jewish community's presence has left its mark in the area around the tufa caves, where the kosher wine cellar, butchers, and bakers, as well as the ritual bath, can still be visited.

-Vie Cave Etruscan Roads and the Quarry Fratenuti
+Vie Cave: Etruscan Roads

-The tourist information in Piazza Garibaldi (Call 0564 617111) should be able to provide detailed information on recommended walks to take in the amazing Etruscan roads and passageways carved deep into the rock.
+TheTourist Office in Piazza Garibaldi (Call 0564 617111) should be able to provide detailed information on recommended walks to take in the amazing Etruscan roads and passageways carved deep into the rock.
 This fascinating ancient area is very important to Pitigliano.
 Wear comfortable shoes and enjoy stepping back in time.
 If speaking on the phone in Italian scares you a bit, you can check this blog for some information or the Comune di Pitigliano official website.
 Be aware, however, that the latter is only in Italian.

 Suggestions on where to eat in Pitigliano

-You will find typical shops of an Italian town here in Pitigliano, for example florists, jewellers, ceramics, delicatessens, and cantina’s where you can sample and purchase locally produced wine.
-The area is well known also for it’s olive oil.
-Every Wednesday you can enjoy strolling around the visiting weekly market.
-If you have a sweet tooth, then you must go to the bakers and try a local delicacy called ‘Sfratto’ meaning ‘eviction’, made in remembrance to the Jewish people who were evicted from their homes.
-The stick shape pastry, filled with honey, walnuts, candid orange and nutmeg resembles the batons used to knock on their doors.
+Pitigliano offers all shops typical of any Italian town: florists, jewellers, ceramics, delicatessen and wine shops to try and buy local delicacies and wines.
+The area is well known also for its olive oil.
+Every Wednesday, you can enjoy strolling around the weekly market.
+If you have a sweet tooth, then you must try a local delicacy called ‘Sfratto’ meaning ‘eviction’, made in remembrance of the Jewish people evicted from their homes in times past.
+This stick-shaped pastry, filled with honey, walnuts, candied orange and nutmeg resembles the batons used to knock on their doors.
 The Sfratto is a Presidio Slowfood.

 Torciata Di San Giuseppe